Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel Play-Doh made dataset $-$ PD-REAL for unsupervised 3D anomaly detection, which provides over 3,500 high-precision RGB images and corresponding depth information with six types of anomalies and 15 object categories.
+In this paper, we proposed a novel Play-Doh made dataset named PD-REAL for unsupervised 3D anomaly detection, which provides over 3,500 high-precision RGB images and corresponding depth information with six types of anomalies and 15 object categories.
 Compared to previous 3D AD datasets, our data collection pipeline is substantially cheaper, easy to conduct, and easily expandable.
-Furthermore, we investigate the performance of state-of-the-art AD techniques on PD-REAL, and demonstrate the importance and challenge of using 3D information for AD for different object categories and anomaly types.
-We hope that our dataset can further stimulate the exploration of better solutions to 3D AD in the future.
+In addition, \qin{we proposed a multi-scale teacher--student framework for multimodal 3D anomaly detection, by distilling hierarchical representations from the teacher network, the student network can acquire both global and local features.
+Furthermore, we investigated the performance of our method and state-of-the-art AD approaches on PD-REAL, and demonstrated the superiority of our method, as well as the importance and challenge of using 3D information for AD across different object categories and anomaly types.
+We hope that our dataset can further stimulate the exploration of better solutions to 3D AD in the future.}